The first time someone poured the same wine into two different glasses, I thought it was a trick.

 How a glass changes wine (the short version)

-Three things happen between glass and mouth that shape determines:
+Three things happen between glass and mouth:

 1. Aroma delivery